kt946/My-Portfolio/README.md

 # My-Portfolio

 For this week's challenge, I built a personalized portfoilo website using my knowledge of HTML, CSS, flexbox, and media queries.
-Most of the projects and links are placeholders except for the group project "Movie & TV Watchlist" and the "Run Buddy" project.
+This portfolio allows employers to learn about who I am and showcase my skills and projects.
+Additional technologies include Google Fonts and Font Awesome icons.
+Projects that are not yet completed are indicated with a "Placeholder" message when hovered over.

 ## Screenshot of the completed portfolio: